NVIDIA/grcuda/docs/bindings.md

 nvcc -o libincrement.so -std=c++11 --shared -Xcompiler -fPIC increment.cu
 ```

-`bind()` can be used to "import" a single function into grCUDA as shown in
+`bind()` can be used to "import" a single function into GrCUDA as shown in
 the following NodeJS/JavaScript example.

 ```javascript